flutter/packages/packages/stager/README.md

 /// Defines a shared build method used by subclasses and a [MockApi] subclasses
-/// can use to control the behavior of the [PostsListPage]. abstract class BasePostsListScene extends Scene {
+/// can use to control the behavior of the [PostsListPage]. abstract class BasePostsListScene extends StagerScene {
   /// A mock dependency of [PostsListPage].
 Mock the value of [Api.fetchPosts]
   /// to put the staged [PostsListPage] into different states. late MockApi mockApi;